Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 Wonderland Sculpture

-17th Ave is a busy avenue with lots of casual restaurants, bars, cafes, and unique boutique shops.
-During the summer the patios are filled with people enjoying a pint.
+17th Ave is a lively neighbourhood filled with casual restaurants, bars, cafes, and unique boutique shops.
+During the summer, the patios spill onto the sidewalks and the whole strip feels like one long social gathering.

 Wonderland Sculpture